-- 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Access (One-Touch) Phone Call button to dial the preprogrammed phone number.
+- To access this feature via a preprogrammed button, press the preprogrammed Quick Access (One-Touch) Phone Call button to dial the preprogrammed phone number.
 Proceed to step 5. - To access this feature via the menu, proceed to the next step. - 2 < or > to Phon, and press the Menu Select button directly below Phon.

-The display shows the last transmitted or received ID. - 3 To select the required ID, perform one of the following actions: - Press the Menu Select button directly below Cnts to scroll through and select the required ID. - Press the Menu Select button directly below LNum to go to the last number dialed.
+- 3 To select the required ID, perform one of the following actions: - Press the Menu Select button directly below Cnts to scroll through and select the required ID. - Press the Menu Select button directly below LNum to go to the last number dialed. - or ✓ to the required phone number. - Use the keypad to enter the required phone number.

-- ✓ or ✓ to the required phone number. - 4 Press the PTT button to dial the phone number. - 5 Hold the radio vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth. - 6 When your call is answered, press and hold the PTT button to talk.
+- 4 Press the PTT button to dial the phone number. - 5 Hold the radio vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth. - 6 When your call is answered, press and hold the PTT button to talk.
 Release the PTT button to listen. - 7 Press a to return to the Home screen.

-See Phone Call Displays and Alerts on page 56 for more information if your call is NOT answered.
+See Phone Call Displays and Alerts on page 73 for more information if your call is NOT answered.